 Lab instructor

 This course is the first in a two-semester sequence in statistical methods required for all first-year graduate students in the sociology department.
-The course covers probability and statistics, hypothesis testing, linear regression, multiple regression, maximum likelihood estimation, generalized linear models, model disagnostics, and model selection.
+The course covers probability and statistics, hypothesis testing, linear regression, multiple regression, maximum likelihood estimation, generalized linear models, model diagnostics, and model selection.
 As lab instructor, I led a two-and-a-half hour section that reinforced and extended the main topics of the course, instructed students in statistical software, and highlighted topics not covered in the main lectures.

 Lab instructor